The Board is collectively accountable to shareholders for the Group's financial and operational performance and its responsibilities include:

 Oversees financial reporting, internal financial controls and risk management systems, the risk management process, the internal audit function and the Group’s relationship with the external auditors.

 Recommends the Group’s remuneration policy for executive directors.
 Sets and monitors the level and structure of remuneration for the executive directors and other senior executives.
-Sets the Chairman’s fee.
+Sets the Chair’s fee.

 Makes recommendations to the Board regarding the structure, size, composition and succession needs of the Board and its Committees.
 Reviews the performance of the executive directors and the members of the Executive Committee.
 Oversees succession planning for directors and senior management.